UVA-DSI/Open-Data-Lab/documentation/GitHub_getting_a_repo.md

 The Open Data Lab github repositories are stored in the Data Science Institute organization space.
 To request the creation of a repo please email uva-dsi-opendatalab-request@virginia.edu.

-Include:
+Include the following information:
 * The name of the repo
 * The liscense you would like applied
 * Any preexisting files to be uploaded